mthorrell/gbnet/paper/paper.md

 # Summary

-GBNet is a Python software package integrating the powerful Gradient Boosting Machines (GBMs) packages XGBoost and LightGBM with PyTorch, a widely-used deep learning library.
+GBNet is a Python software package integrating the powerful Gradient Boosting Machines (GBMs) [@friedman2001gbm] packages XGBoost [@chen2016xgboost] and LightGBM [@ke2017lightgbm] with PyTorch [@paszke2019pytorch], a widely-used deep learning library.
 Gradient boosting is a popular machine learning technique known for accuracy in predictive modeling.
-XGBoost and LightGBM are industry standard implementations of GBMs recognized for their speed and strong performance across numerous applications.
+XGBoost and LightGBM are industry standard implementations of GBMs recognized for their speed and strong performance across numerous applications [@kaggle2021survey].
 However, these libraries primarily handle standard machine learning tasks and are more difficult to use when faced with complex or non-standard modeling scenarios.
 For example, using non-standard loss functions with either XGBoost or LightGBM requires the user to manually compute gradients and hessians, a prohibitively difficult requirement for even moderately complex losses.

 PyTorch is popular for its ease of defining and training neural networks.
 Its computational graph offers automatic differentiation capabilities.
 GBNet leverages these capabilities acting as the go-between that links gradients/hessian calculations from PyTorch to XGBoost or LightGBM models.
 This integration allows users to easily construct and train complex hybrid models that combine gradient boosting with neural network architectures.
 GBNet significantly broadens the scope of problems that can be solved with the world leading gradient boosting software packages.